Shatavari (Asparagus Racemosus) During Pregnancy

-Shatavari or asparagus racemosus is a potent therapeutic agent which promotes overall well-being and good health.
-Shatavari, which roughly means ‘acceptable to many’, holds great importance in Ayurveda and is a solution to various health conditions.
+Shatavari, or asparagus racemosus, is a potent therapeutic agent which promotes overall well-being and good health.
+Shatavari, which means ‘a plant with 100 roots’, holds great importance in Ayurveda and is a solution to various health conditions.
 Shatavari is used as a special tonic by women of all age groups to help them ease through many of the natural transitionary phases of life.
 It is effective for various things, such as regularising female hormones, reducing PMS symptoms, enhancing breastmilk production, improving fertility and vitality, managing menopausal symptoms, and so on.

 Can You Use Shatavari While Pregnant?